Attracting the right tenants and then

 Most tenants eventually move.

-When a tenant decides to move, as soon as possible, we begin the process to find a new tenant in order to minimize the vacancy period and maximize the income to you.
+When a tenant decides to move, we begin the process of finding a new tenant as soon as possible in order to minimize the vacancy period and maximize the income to you.

 Many management companies will wait until the current tenant moves out before beginning to show your property to prospective new tenants.
 This method will guarantee at least a full month vacancy and significant lost income to you.